vespa-engine/blog/_posts/2021-11-28-text-image-search.md

 app](https://github.com/vespa-engine/sample-apps/blob/master/text-image-search/src/python/README.md)
 which uses the CLIP model for this.
 The app uses [pyvespa](https://pyvespa.readthedocs.io/en/latest/index.html) and is particularly suitable for analysis and exploration.
-We'll take a bit closer look in the next section.
+We'll take a closer look in the next section.

 The sample application also includes a [stand-alone Vespa